Here's a list of Frequently Asked Questions. If you have a question we have not answered here, feel free to get in touch with us.

 Once all your pets have passed away, remaining funds go to the beneficiaries you have named.

-Follow my instructions and you will lock out all adversaries such as courts, lawyers, family members and others who may look for a way to change what you demanded.
-You may leave assets to animal shelters or rescues, friends, family, cancer, charities, or even the local fire department down the street.
+Follow my instructions and you will lock out all adversaries such as courts, lawyers, family members and others.
+You may leave assets to animal shelters or rescues, friends, family, cancer charities, or even the local fire department down the street.

 + What are Beneficiaries?